Free Psychometric Tests Practice - Free Abstract, Logical, Verbal, Deductive, Numerical, Mechanical and Personality Psychometric tests

-Get ready with real psychometric tests and real test environment that includes timers and all the stress to quickly improve on your scores.
+Get ready, with real psychometric tests and a real test environment that includes timers and all the stress, to quickly improve your scores.

 There are several types of psychometric tests measuring cognitive and aptitude skills:

-Type 1: Prepare for your abstract or logical psychometric tests
+Type 1: Free abstract or logical psychometric tests and free example questions

-Our free abstract/logical tests are psychometric tests designed to help you to understand and practise the style of questions used in a real abstract or logical or inductive reasoning test that you will sit for your prospective employer.
-In contrast to abstract, logical or inductive reasoning test questions tailored to the level of difficulty and complexity required for a specific job, our free psychometric tests that mimics abstract tests are for a general job.
+Our free abstract and logical tests are psychometric tests designed to help you to understand and practise the style of questions used in real abstract or logical or inductive reasoning tests that you will sit for your prospective employer.
+In contrast to abstract, logical or inductive reasoning test questions tailored to the level of difficulty and complexity required for a specific job, our free psychometric tests mimic abstract tests tailored for a general job.

 On completing each free abstract test, you will immediately receive a full test report that includes your total score, a list of correct and incorrect test answers, and detailed explanations of the correct answers to each question.